surniaulula/wpsso/readme.txt

 = 3.46.2-rc.1 =

 (2017/09/24) Added "Soundcloud URL" to the user profile contact list.
 Added Twitter player card and Open Graph text/html video meta tags for Soundclound embedded tracks (Pro version).
+Added a check for bp_is_activity_component() when in a BuddyPress post loop (Pro version).

 = 3.46.1 =